Egypt is threatening to void its decades-old peace treaty with Israel. What does that mean?

 WHAT HAPPENS IF THE TREATY IS VOIDED?

-The treaty greatly limits the number of troops on both sides of the border.
+The treaty greatly limits the number of troops on both sides of the border, though the countries have agreed in the past to modify those arrangements in response to specific security threats.
 This has allowed Israel to focus its military on other threats.

 Along with the war in Gaza, Israel has engaged in near-daily skirmishes with the Hezbollah militant group in Lebanon while its security forces deploy heavily in the occupied West Bank.